 Once you and your team get on the same page with the design, features and functions of the prototyped wireframes, you can plan a roadmap of the product development.
 There are many different ways different development agencies can go about project planning, but in Miquido, we work with Gantt charts.
 It’s a well-known and convenient project management tool that illustrates stacks of work in a time-based graph, allowing you to see what parts of the project can run simultaneously.

-To build such a roadmap you need someone experienced in app development – each stack of work needs to be planned out and matched with the rest of the process fluently.
+To build such a digital product roadmap you need someone experienced in app development – each stack of work needs to be planned out and matched with the rest of the process fluently.
 That’s why at this stage your IT company should decide on who is on board for the long run and form a dedicated team.

 Before you panic and start googling these unknown abbreviations, don’t.

 MVP means “minimum viable product” and refers to the fully-functional, yet still under-tested version of your mobile application.
 In case you opt-in for the user/market testing with us, you’d be able to promote and use the MVP as it’s meant to.

 Your MVP should be tested by potential users and adjusted according to feedback.
 If completed correctly, it should also allow you to start validating all the business and market hypotheses that drove you to build an app in the first place.